23 11 09 pysolo icons action

 PySolo - Heat of the Sun

-Concentrated Solar Power (CSP)is a technology in which sunlight is captured by several movable mirrors and directed onto a solar receiver.
-This solar particle receiver absorbs the concentrated sunlight and converts it into thermal energy by heating up a particle heat carrier (PHC).
-This process and in particular the particle receiver are being further developed and refined within the PYSOLO project in order to use them for downstream heat-intensive biomass pyrolysis.
+Concentrated Solar Power (CSP) is a technology in which sunlight is captured by several movable mirrors (heliostats) and directed onto a solar receiver.
+The selected receiver technology is a rotary kiln particle receiver, in which solar radiation is concentrated to heat up a solid particle hear carrier (PHC).
+The particle receiver is being further developed and refined within the PYSOLO project in order to use the heat produced for downstream heat-intensive biomass pyrolysis.

 Converting biomass into alternative energy sources

-Biomass pyrolysis is an endothermic thermochemical process that enables the conversion of different types of biomass – in the case of PYSOLO this is wood – into high-value products such as bio-oil, biochar and pyrolysis gas with high conversion yields.
-These products can be used for both energy and non-energy applications, e.g. as biofuels for the transport sector and as biochar for agricultural purposes (as fertiliser).
+Biomass pyrolysis is an endothermic thermochemical process that enables the conversion of wood into high-value products such as bio-oil, biochar and pyrolysis gas with high conversion yields.
+These renewable products can be used for both energy and non-energy applications, e.g. as biofuels for the transport sector and as biochar for agricultural purposes (for soil amendment).

 PySolo - Biomass